Volentix/vdexnode/src/vdexnode/README.md

 Please report if you have not received your VTX but do not expect this VTX as guaranteed._**

 ### Prerequisites
+#### linux

+- This install was tested on Bionic 18.04 (LTS)

+Check your Ubuntu: `Activities -> about`

+#### Docker installation
 Docker software is required to simplify the vDex Node installation.
-You need the 64-bit version of one of these Ubuntu versions to install the Docker software:

-- Bionic 18.04 (LTS)

-Check your Ubuntu: `Activities -> about`
+Follow the instruction below:

 Just in case, it is recommended to remove old versions of docker, if they were installed earlier

 ```bash
 sudo apt-get remove docker docker-engine docker.io containerd runc
 ```

-### Docker installation

-Follow the instruction below:

 ```bash
 sudo apt-get update
 sudo apt-get install build-essential apt-transport-https ca-certificates curl gnupg-agent software-properties-common